 Javier Del Pino received his PharmD degree at the University Complutense University of Madrid in 2004.
-He has two Masters in Sciences 2009 and 2010.
+He has two Master’s in Sciences degrees 2009 and 2010.
 He specialized in neurotoxicology and neurodevelopmental toxicology and received his PhD in Toxicology in 2009.
-In 2010 he worked in Institute of Health Carlos III in the National Center of Environmental Health.
-From 2010 to 2012 he was Associated Researcher at University of Massachusetts (UMASS) working in Sandra Petersen´s Lab in a National Institute of Health (NIH) project on developmental effects of TCDD endocrine disruptor on sexual differentiation.
-In 2016, he got a position as Associate Professor of Toxicology at the Complutense University of Madrid.
+In 2010, he worked in Institute of Health Carlos III in the National Center of Environmental Health.
+From 2010 to 2012, he was Associate Researcher at University of Massachusetts (UMASS) working in Sandra Petersen´s Lab in a National Institute of Health (NIH) project on developmental effects of TCDD endocrine disruptor on sexual differentiation.
+In 2016, he got a position as Associated Professor of Toxicology at the Complutense University of Madrid.